 Use The Replica Node dialog to view a standby instance being replicated using log based streaming replication.
 Streaming replication allows a standby server to stay more up-to-date than is possible with file-based log shipping.
 The standby connects to the primary, which streams WAL records to the standby as they're generated, without waiting for the WAL file to be filled.

-The Replica Node dialog organizes the information through the following tabs: General, Replication Slot
+The Replica No de dialog organizes he information through the following tabs: General, Replication Slot